THE SOUND OF THE BABY’S HEARTBEAT GREW LOUDER

 I’ll call Jim, he thought, taking a deep breath, searching for a way to feel in control again.
 Get him on this robbery junk for the next couple of days.
 It’s right up his alley.

 Feeling a little more resolute, Leonard slipped into an unintentional sleep, right there in the doctor’s office.

 so, book of matches... what is tales from rapid city anyhow?

-TALES FROM RAPID CITY IS AN EXCITING NEW SUPERHERO UNIVERSE TOLD AND SHARE IN AN EXCITING NEW WAY.
+TALES FROM RAPID CITY IS AN EXCITING NEW SUPER-POWERED UNIVERSE TOLD AND SHARED IN AN EXCITING NEW WAY.